SINTEF-Power-system-asset-management/CINELDI_MV_reference_system/README.md

 ## Overview of code:

+The following code files are found in the main branch.
+(Code on other branches is experimental and less likely to be stable.)

 ### calc_share_customer_type.py
 Code for calculating the share of load per customer type for each load time series in the load data set for the CINELDI MV reference system.